kaios-dev/bananian/README.md

     $ ssh user@X.X.X.X # Where X.X.X.X is your the phone's IP address

-You should be asked for a password.
-The password is bananian.
 ### Window list
 To show a list of open windows, press the power button with the slide open.
 ### Bugs